Gordon Cummins: Doris Elizabeth Jouannet

-Shortly after his assault upon Mulcahy, Cummins encountered 32-year-old Doris Jouannet (also known as Olga).
+Shortly after his assault upon Mulcahy, Cummins encountered 32-year-old Doris Elizabeth Jouannet (also known as 'Olga').
 Jouannet was last seen alive at approximately 10:20 p.m. on 12 February by a friend named Beatrice Lang, with whom she drank a shot of whisky at a corner-house tearoom.
-According to Lang, Jouannet stated she intended to visit a regular client whom she referred to as "the Captain".
+According to Lang, Jouannet stated she intended to visit a regular client whom she referred to as "the Captain."
 The two then parted company on Oxford Street.
-Shortly thereafter, Jouannet encountered Cummins, accepted his proposal, and took him to the two-room ground-floor flat at 187 Sussex Gardens, Bayswater, that she shared with her husband.
+Shortly thereafter, Jouannet encountered Cummins, accepted his proposal and took him to the two-room ground-floor flat at 187 Sussex Gardens, Bayswater, that she shared with her husband.

-The following evening, Doris's husband, Henri, returned to the flat he shared with his wife.
-Noting the bedroom door locked, he unsuccessfully attempted to pry the door open before phoning the police, who dispatched a constable named William Payne to the property.
+At 7 p.m. the following evening, Doris's husband, Henri, returned to the flat he shared with his wife.
+Noting the living room curtains had not been drawn and the bedroom door locked, he unsuccessfully attempted to pry the door open before phoning the police, who dispatched a constable named William Payne to the property.

 Urging Henri to remain in the hallway, Payne pried the door open and turned on the light, discovering Jouannet's body—naked except for an open black nightgown—lying diagonally across the bed with her left hand placed between her legs.
 A silk stocking was knotted around her neck.
-Payne then exited the room, stating to Henri, "I must advise you not to go in that room".
-He then returned to the Paddington Police Station to request the station officer alert Scotland Yard's Criminal Investigation Department and the divisional surgeon to his discovery.
+Payne then exited the room, stating to Henri, "I must advise you not to go in that room."
+He then returned to Paddington police station to request the station officer alert Scotland Yard's Criminal Investigation Department and the divisional surgeon to his discovery.